Nick-Sigua/Election_Analytics_Sigua/Third_Blog_Polls.md

 :-------------------------:|:-------------------------:
 ![](Polls3.png)|![](Poll4.png)

 When considering the relationship between the polls and a candidate's popular vote share, one must also be cognizant of the differences in quality between various polls.
-The graphs above demonstrate the variation in quality for national polls in the 2016 and 2020 elections, graded by FiveThirtyEight based on a given pollster's historical accuracy and methodology.
+The graphic above demonstrates the variation in quality for national polls in the 2016 and 2020 elections, graded by FiveThirtyEight based on a given pollster's historical accuracy and methodology.

-**Uneven distribution.** One of the most apparent takeaways from analyzing the graphs above is that the 2016 and 2020 national election polls are not distributed equally across quality.
-For example, for the 2016 election there is a massive spike of A- polls and C+ polls, with relativley low counts for the rest of the grades.
-Similarly, in 2020 there is a massive spike of B/C graded polls.
+**Uneven distribution.** One of the most apparent takeaways from analyzing the above graphs is that the 2016 and 2020 national election polls are not distributed equally across quality.
+For example, for the 2016 election there is a massive spike of A- and C+ graded polls, with relativley low counts for the rest of the grades.
+Similarly, in 2020 there is a massive spike of B/C graded polls with lower counts for the other grades.

- In 2016, there is a spike in polls with quality x, while in 2020 there is a spike in polls of quality y. aside from uneven distribtuion, one of the other main takeaways from the graphs is the amount of "bad" polls, with the afromentioned spike in C+ polls in 2016 and concurrent B/C polls; did not anticipate this.
+Aside from uneven distribtuion, one of the other main takeaways from the graphs is the amount of poor quality polls, evidenced by the afromentioned spike in C+ polls in 2016 and concurrent spike in B/C polls for 2020.
+Although such is to be expected, given the amount of polls conducted, the prevalanece of a substantial quantity of lower quality polls is important to understand moving forward and working with aggregate polling data.

-use this to justify weighting for poll quality.

 **Constructing a Prediction Model**